Code-Institute-Submissions/SerenAppy-Web-App/README.md

 I decided that it would be more helpful to have mockups than simple wireframes.
 The mockups were done in [figma](https://www.figma.com/).

-Link to the mockups can be found [here](https://www.figma.com/file/5SeQOD7OjUwOVG342bqycX/Mr-Digbee?node-id=0%3A1).
+Link to the mockups can be found [here](https://www.figma.com/file/ld7rwps08gZCxYCipi7M3o/SerenAppy?node-id=0%3A1).
 The mockups were designed for the mobile first approach.
-The tablet and desktop versions only have minor differences in comparison with the mobile version.
-I also created a prototype of how the mockup pages would interact with each other, you can access the prototype [here](https://www.figma.com/proto/5SeQOD7OjUwOVG342bqycX/Mr-Digbee?node-id=18%3A45&scaling=min-zoom).
+I have produced a desktop and mobile mockup of the landing page.
+For the meditation pages I have only produced mobile mockups as the layout will remain the same on all screen sizes.

 If you are unable to access the mockup links above please see the mockup images [here](https://github.com/Gmanprodev/Mr-Digbee/tree/master/documentation/wireframes).